sigani/dsl_scheduler/CHECKINS.md

 }
 ```
 ### Note any important changes/feedback from TA discussion.
-- TA gave feedback on how to make rich features more "rich", which I believe we have incorporated into our project
+- TA gave feedback on how to make rich features more "rich", which we have incorporated into our project
 ### Note any planned follow-up tasks or features still to design.
 - Need to finalize implementation of a user (will they just be names or will they have more?)
 - Need to come up with a final design choice for our DSL